 For some time, there has been an issue with developing the less-heralded minor league pitchers into top prospects at the lowest levels of the minors except for the pitchers who were 1st round draft picks.
 This issue goes back several years when top prospect pitchers like Matt Purke and Jake Johansen were not developed and left the Nats system.
 In addition, the Nationals had to “sell low” on #1 prospect Lucas Giolito who was not MLB ready when he was promoted.
 In addition, long-time farmhand Austin Voth has struggled for consistency at the upper levels of the Nats system.

 The Nats have traded over a dozen pitchers since 2012 that started with the acquisition of Gio Gonzalez in a blockbuster trade with the Oakland A’s.
 Rizzo has traded A.J.
-Cole, Brad Peacock, Tommy Milone, Nate Karns, Ian Krol, Robbie Ray, Nick Pivetta, Tyler Watson, Jesus Luzardo, Blake Treinen, McKenzie Mills, Taylor Hearn, Felipe Rivero, Dane Dunning, Lucas Giolito and Reynaldo Lopez.
+Cole, Brad Peacock, Tommy Milone, Nate Karns, Ian Krol, Robbie Ray, Alex Meyer, Nick Pivetta, Tyler Watson, Jesus Luzardo, Blake Treinen, McKenzie Mills, Taylor Hearn, Felipe Rivero, Dane Dunning, Lucas Giolito and Reynaldo Lopez.
 Did I miss anyone?
 That doesn’t even include losing pitchers to free agency.
 Rizzo has made subsequent trades and reacquired A.J.
 Cole and this off-season re-signed Tommy Milone.
 The net effect has been losing several key building blocks from the pitcher’s mound.

 The debate can take place to the old argument to whether the issue is the teacher or the student.
 During the World Series, fans saw Brad Peacock star for the Houston Astros.
 As we wrote during the World Series, Peacock developed a new slider which he credited for his success.
 Similarly, there have been other former Nats who have become stars on other teams like Robbie Ray with the Diamondbacks, and Felipe Rivero with the Pittsburgh Pirates.
 The Pirates have shown in the past that they can quickly develop Nats pitchers into stars.
 They did that with former Nats closer Joel Hanrahan and have done it again with Felipe Rivero.
 Hanrahan was a two-time All-Star with the Pirates and Rivero improved from a 4.53 ERA with the Nats to a 1.67 with the Pirates.